Returns the context of the current subroutine call. In scalar context,

 Furthermore, when called from within the DB package, caller returns more

-detailed information: it sets the list variable @DB::args
+detailed information: it sets the list variable @DB::args to be the

 arguments with which the subroutine was invoked.